Reionization relics in the cross-correlation between the Ly$\alpha$ forest and 21 cm intensity mapping in the post-reionization era: Modeling the cross-correlation of and 21 cm IM with reionization relics

 To facilitate comparison between the different components of Eq.~(\ref{eq:power}), we have chosen to utilize the spherically-averaged power spectrum\footnote{This choice was also used by \cite{2015JCAP...03..034V} and accounts for the difficulty of having enough angular resolution to have a reliable measurement at different $\mu$-bins.}, i.e.

 where the normalization factor already accounts for the extra factor of 2 due to the $\mu$-symmetry.

 We plot Eq.~(\ref{eq:sphP}) in Figure \ref{fig:power} at a few selected redshifts.
 The impact of reionization is more pronounced at higher redshifts, introducing a competition between the 21 cm effect, arising from the modulation of baryons due to reionization, and the \lya forest effect, originating in underdense regions.
 The former aims to diminish the signal's amplitude while the latter enhances it.
-Furthermore, the more substantial (in absolute value) impact of the \lya sourced term compared to the \ion{H}{I} 21 cm term is anticipated due to its greater influence on voids, evident in the bimodal temperature-density relation (see Figure 3 in \citealt{2020MNRAS.499.1640M} versus bayron modulation displayed in Figure 8 of \citealt{2023MNRAS.525.6036L}).
-While our focus is on the $3.5<z<4.$ redshift range, we expect this qualitative trend to persist at higher redshifts especially given that the impact of self-shielding in minihalos will also enhance the \lya power spectrum at large scales \citep{2023arXiv230904129P}.
+Furthermore, the more substantial (in absolute value) impact of the \lya sourced term compared to the \ion{H}{I} 21 cm term is anticipated due to its greater influence on voids, evident in the bimodal temperature-density relation.
+See Figure 3 to 5 in \citealt{2020MNRAS.499.1640M} versus baryon modulation displayed in Figure 9 of \citealt{2023MNRAS.525.6036L}.
+The modulation effect of reionization on the baryon content of halos contributes up to approximately 25\% of the overall 21 cm intensity mapping signal at $z = 5.5 $, while the impact of inhomogeneous reionization on the \lya forest accounts for roughly 60\% of the \lya power spectrum at $z = 4$.
+While our focus is on the $3.5<z<4.$ redshift range, we expect this qualitative trend -- a more pronounced reionization imprint on the \lya forest -- to persist up to higher redshifts ($4 \leq z \lesssim 6$) especially given that the impact of self-shielding in minihalos will also enhance the \lya power spectrum at large scales \citep{2024ApJ...969...46P} because the surviving neutral hydrogen protected in those dense gas regions will lead to a strong absorption at high redshifts, boosting the power spectrum at large scales, which aligns with the effect of inhomogeneous reionization.
 Regarding the wavenumber trend, the larger deviation at large scales compared to the conventional term is explained by the coupling to the reionization bubble scale in the cross-correlation of the matter and neutral hydrogen fraction field, $P_{m, x_{\ion{H}{I}}}$.